HEPTACOM/heptaconnect-docs/docs/guides/integrator/portal-node-configuration.md

 ]);
 ```

-This means that you can prevent loading from the storage layer at all.
+This means that you can prevent loading from the storage layer entirely.

 ### Merge configurations